Set up Control Management

 1. Go to Control Management in the navigation menu.

-2. Click on "Create new program".
+2. Click on "Create new control program".
 Give your program a unique name and add descriptions.

 3. Under "Access Management", manage which users can view, edit or administrate the controls within this program.